sghiassy/StateKit/README.md

 #### Inifinite Loop

 It is possible to create a valid state chart that transition states indefinitly.
-This is obviously bad.
+This is obviously bad - don't do it.

 To aid, [StateKit](https://github.com/sghiassy/StateKit) will throw an exception if there are more than 100 state transitions in one operation

 ## StateKit is NOT a Finite State Machine